cpkelley94/covidcompbio/01-DataTypes.md

 including _integers_, _floats_, and _strings_.
 Data
-types are a core component of any programming language, allowing you to store and manipulate many different kinds of data, like numbers, words, and lists.
+types are a core component of any programming language, allowing you to store and manipulate many different kinds of information, like numbers, words, and lists.
 Here, we'll discuss how data types are implemented in Python and provide a reference for some of the most useful data types for biological